temyco/security-workshop-sample/pages/workshop.md

 ![](/assets/workshop-9.png)

-`RSA` - the only one algorithm we can use for Asymmetric Keys till API 23.
+`RSA` - the only one algorithm we can use for Asymmetric Keys.

 #### KeyStoreWrapper